Alfresco/docs-alfresco/content-services/latest/admin/content-stores.md

 ### Alfresco Content Connector for Azure

 The Alfresco Content Connector for Azure is an add-on module that provides an alternative content store.
-It uses Microsoft's Azure Blob Storage as the storage mechanism for Alfresco Content Services, allowing for virtually unlimited and inexpensive storage.
+It uses Microsoft's Azure Blob Storage as the storage mechanism for Content Services, allowing for virtually unlimited and inexpensive storage.

 For more information on the Azure Connector, see [Installing and configuring Azure Connector](TODO_LINK:https://docs.alfresco.com/azure/concepts/azure-install-intro.html).

 ### Alfresco Content Connector for SAP applications

-Alfresco Content Connector for SAP applications is an add-on module that offers seamless integration between Alfresco Content Services and SAP (R/3, S/4HANA).
-It connects the structured data in SAP with the unstructured data in Alfresco Content Services.
+Alfresco Content Connector for SAP applications is an add-on module that offers seamless integration between Content Services and SAP (R/3, S/4HANA).
+It connects the structured data in SAP with the unstructured data in Content Services.

 For more information on the SAP Connector, see [Installing and configuring SAP Connector](TODO_LINK:https://docs.alfresco.com/sap/concepts/sap-connector-install.html).

 ### Alfresco Content Connector for EMC Centera

-The Alfresco Content Connector for EMC Centera module provides integration between Alfresco Content Services and Content Addressable Storage (CAS) systems.
+The Alfresco Content Connector for EMC Centera module provides integration between Content Services and Content Addressable Storage (CAS) systems.

 CAS systems store and locate files using addresses based on the file's content, rather than a physical location address.